-A study from Japan found a reduction in mental and physical stress symptoms after instruction in TM among 171 residents of two cities (Sendai and Ishinomaki) directly affected by the 2011 earthquake and tsunami disaster, as compared to control subjects [428].
+TM has also been investigated in other circumstances of exceptional stress.
+A study from Japan found reduced mental and physical stress symptoms after instruction in TM in 171 residents of two cities (Sendai and Ishinomaki) directly affected by the 2011 earthquake and tsunami disaster, as compared to control subjects [428].